authelia/authelia/docs/configuration/miscellaneous.md

 `optional: true`

 Logs can be stored in a file when file path is provided.
 Otherwise logs are written to standard output.
+When setting the log_level to `debug` or `trace` this will generate large amount of log entries.
+Administrators will need to ensure that they rotate and/or truncate the logs over time to prevent significant long-term disk usage.

 ```yaml
 log_file_path: /config/authelia.log